Last Updated on May 28, 2024 by OCF Communications

 Jesus is alive.
 He is dealing with us today.
 Share your story today.
 Remember Hebrews 3:13—“But exhort one another every day, as long as it is called ‘today,’ that none of you may be hardened by the deceitfulness of sin.”

-About the Author: Skip, a longtime OCF member who currently serves as legal advisor to the OCF Council, is a Senior Counsel at the American Center for Law & Justice (ACLJ), where he heads the ACLJ’s national security practice.
+About the Author: Skip, a longtime OCF member who currently serves as legal advisor to the OCF Council, is Senior Counsel Emeritus at the American Center for Law & Justice (ACLJ).
 He is a 1972 graduate of the U.S. Military Academy and served 22 years on active duty, including as NATO desk officer in the War Plans division of the Army Staff and as a military strategist for the Secretary of Defense in the Office of the Assistant Secretary of Defense for Strategy and Plans in the Pentagon.